-This is the upgraded version of the previous VicTsing models with a couple of extra features.
+This FM transmitter comes with some impressive features.
 One of the vibrant features of this device is its 1.8” Color Screen that is designed for a clear and brighter view.
-The VicTsing Upgraded FM Transmitter displays useful information like song name, battery voltage, connection status, and other things.
+The Guanda FM Transmitter displays useful information like song name, battery voltage, connection status, and other things.
 The screen is fixed at the end of a rotatable metal hose that makes it easier to adjust according to the user’s comfort.

-Unlike other transmitters, VicTsing Upgraded Version has a power-off option that is very helpful and saves your car’s battery.
+Unlike other transmitters, this product has a power-off option that is very helpful and saves your car’s battery.
 On top of that, this transmitter has 2 USB ports for charging and another one for reading U disk up to 32 GB.
 This FM transmitter also has multiple streaming options which include:

 - Bluetooth Connection